Oskar Heinroth

 Oskar Heinroth (1 March 1871 - 31 May 1945) was a German biologist who was one of the first to apply the methods of comparative morphology to animal behavior, and was thus one of the founders of ethology.
-He worked, largely isolated from most other scientists of the period, at the Berlin Aquarium where he took care of fishes, reptiles and birds, especially waterfowl before he was murdered by Soviet occupying police agents shortly after WW2.
+He worked, largely isolated from most other scientists of the period, at the Berlin Aquarium where he took care of fishes, reptiles and birds, especially waterfowl.
+He died under Soviet interrogation in Berlin on 31 May 1945.

 Biography

 Heinroth was born in Mainz-Kastel.
 He studied medicine and graduated in 1895, but later studied zoology at Berlin while working at the Zoological Garden and at the Natural History Museum.
 He joined an expedition to the Bismarck Archipelago in 1900-1901 serving as a zoologist to Bruno Mencke, the South Seas expedition leader who was attacked and killed in an encounter with indigenous peoples while Heinroth himself escaped with a spear wound.
 In 1904, Heinroth became an assistant at the Berlin Zoological Garden.
 He began his studies of duck and goose behavior while working as a scientific assistant from 1898 to 1913.
 In 1911, he became the director of the Berlin Aquarium, a post he held for more than 30 years.
-He married Magdalena née Wiebe (1883–1932) who was also interested in animals and was a skilled taxidermist and aviculturist.
-After her death, Heinroth married Katharina Heinroth née Berger in 1933, a herpetologist who headed the Berlin Zoo after World War II.
+He married Magdalena Wiebe (1883–1932) who was also interested in animals and was a skilled taxidermist and aviculturist.
+After her death, Heinroth married Katharina Berger in 1933, a herpetologist who headed the Berlin Zoo after World War II.
 He died under Soviet interrogation in Berlin on 31 May 1945.
 Heinroth was largely self taught and was not affiliated to any academic institution but his second wife Katharina had received a doctorate in 1925 under Otto Koehler (1889–1974) and together they published numerous pioneering works on animal behaviour.